 Are there any other specific Tonk rules to be aware of?

-There are some versions that state you cannot hold onto cards, including the aces, but allowing players to hold onto aces (not playing them even if they form a meld).
+Some versions state you cannot hold onto cards, including the aces, but allow players to hold onto aces (i.e., not playing them even if they form a meld).

-We’d recommend not holding them if you’re playing with beginners, but if you’re playing with more experienced players who agree to this rule, then go for it.
+We recommend not holding them if you’re playing with beginners, but if you’re playing with more experienced players who agree to this rule, go for it.

-But if you’re looking for more games similar to Tonk, take a look at our guides to the Phase 10 rules and the Nertz card game rules.
+If you’re searching more games similar to Tonk, take a look at some of our guides below: